sel4-cap/OBSOLETE-seL4-DevKit-Doc/seL4-doc/src/appendices/add_odroidc2.md

 The test program runs various U-Boot commands from within seL4, most of which are expected to fail on the Odroid-C2 owing to missing U-Boot commands and drivers.
 We do expect the first `dm tree` command to succeed though.
-The output that we see, truncated to only show the first 4 levels of the device-tree, is as follows:
+The output that we see, truncated to only show the first 4 levels of the device tree, is as follows:

 ```text
 Starting U-Boot driver example